TortoiseWolfe/rn_Turtorial_Outline/zzz.md

 rm -rf app-example
 ```

-Now you have a blank Expo Router project (no leftover `NavigationContainer` calls).
+You now have a blank Expo Router project (no leftover `NavigationContainer` calls).

 ---

 ## 2) Install Dependencies

-In the same folder, run:
+We need:

 ```bash
 npm install @supabase/supabase-js